ogasege/aws-build-games-challenge-jotto/jotto-game/RETRO_JOURNEY.md

 6. Implemented intelligent deduction tools like the enhanced letter tracker
 7. Added usability features like auto-scrolling guess results

 The final product is a fully functional Jotto game that maintains the classic gameplay while offering modern UI features and responsive design.
-This project shows how AI can help resurrect classic games for modern platforms while preserving their original charm and gameplay mechanics.
+This project shows how modern development tools can help resurrect classic games for modern platforms while preserving their original charm and gameplay mechanics.

-The development process highlighted several strengths of AI-assisted development:
+The development process highlighted several strengths of using AWS Q Developer:
 - Rapid prototyping and iteration
 - Comprehensive implementation of features
 - Attention to details like accessibility and responsive design